krobelus/rate-experiments/thesis.md

 of the trail to be exactly the same as in the forward pass for each proof step, which is what the algorithm from [@RebolaCruz2018] does along other non-trivial techniques to maintain the watch invariants.

+\paragraph{Reason Deletions in Inprocessing Steps} Assume a solver performs an inprocessing step that, for whatever reason, introduces a temporary clause that is unit and deleted before finishing the inprocessing step.
+Under operational DRAT the clause would linger and thus the proof is interpreted in a different way than intended.

 3. DRAT Proofs without Deletions of Unique Reason Clauses
 =========================================================